SaltwaterC/mime-magic/README.md

 ## About

-Mime type detection library for node.js.
+MIME type detection library for node.js.
 Unlike the existing [mime](https://github.com/bentomas/node-mime) module, mime-magic does not return the type by interpreting the file extension.
 Instead it uses the [libmagic(3)](http://linux.die.net/man/3/libmagic) library that does it properly.

 Currently it provides just a simple [file(1)](http://linux.die.net/man/1/file) wrapper to get the things moving, but in the long run, the purpose of this module is to provide proper node.js libmagic bindings.